-The King and Prince Resort in St. Simons Island is a perfect retreat for anyone visiting the Georgia coastline.
-Located on the hidden natures paradise of St. Simons Island, the King and Prince is the only ocean front resort on the island.
-Full of history, southern seaside charm, family friendly and did I mention ocean side, the King and Prince is a place many families return year after year.
+The hidden natures paradise of St. Simons Island, the King and Prince is the only oceanfront resort on the island.
+Full of history, southern seaside charm, family-friendly and did I mention ocean side, the King and Prince is a place many families return year after year.in St. Simons Island is a perfect retreat for anyone visiting the Georgia coastline.
+Located on the

 King and Prince Location

-St. Simons Island is part of the Golden Isles along Georgia’s 100 mile coastline.
+St. Simons Island is part of the Golden Isles along Georgia’s 100-mile coastline.
 Located about an hour from Savannah or Jacksonville, the island is easy to reach.
-The King and Prince is on the south east side of the island, making it a great place to view sunrise from your balcony.
+The King and Prince is on the southeast side of the island, making it a great place to view the sunrise from your balcony.

 The King and Prince has an interesting history.
-Opening in 1935 as dance club, the building continued with luxurious rooms in 1941.
+Opening in 1935 as a dance club, the building continued with luxurious rooms in 1941.
 You can almost hear the big band and swing music echoing through the lobby and the stunning Delegal room.
 However, it did not remain open to the public for long.
-In the winter of 1942, German U-boats were sighted off the coast, just outside the King and Prince resort.
+In the winter of 1942, German U-boats were sighted off the coast, just outside the.
 The resort became the home to the US Navy who set up a radar station on site.

-Upon first inspection of the resort, the historic main and oceanfront buildings are the majority and main portion of the hotel.
-The resort itself is much larger than that however, encompassing beach villas, resort residences and a separate guest room house near the tennis courts.
+Upon the first inspection of the resort, the historic main and oceanfront buildings are the majority and main portion of the hotel.
+The resort itself is much larger than that, however, encompassing beach villas, resort residences, and a separate guest room house near the tennis courts.
 Rooms range from a standard hotel room to a full size 3 story residence with multiple bedrooms and bathrooms.
 I can just envision the family reunions or girls getaways here.

 My oceanfront room opened out overlooking the pool area.
-The room was spacious enough for a family of four, with a king size bed and fold out sofa.
+The room was spacious enough for a family of four, with a king-size bed and fold-out sofa.
 Double beds are also available.
 The balcony size impressed me as most hotels seem to skimp on that feature.
-It was there that I spent a majority of my downtime listening to the ocean waves.
+It was there that I spent the majority of my downtime listening to the ocean waves.

-This is only beach front resort, so we have to talk about swimming!
-The King and Prince offers 5 pools, with 3 in the main swimming area.
-These family friendly pools are various size specifically created for young swimmers.
+This is the only beachfront resort, so we have to talk about swimming!
+The King and Prince offer 5 pools, with 3 in the main swimming area.
+These family-friendly pools are various sizes specifically created for young swimmers.
 The smaller pools are 1 foot and 3 feet deep.
-I also liked the pool area had an umbrella covered sand pit for the younger kids to play nearby.
+I also liked the pool area had an umbrella-covered sandpit for the younger kids to play nearby.
 This is a wonderful feature for families who have kids interested in different activities.

 Steps away from the pool is the ocean.
 The ocean here is not as clear as it may be in other areas, due to the river waters mixing in.
-It is still perfectly safe to swim in however.
+It is still perfectly safe to swim in, however.
 I also found it was not as salty.
-A note about the tides on St. Simons Island: The tides here are bigger than areas you may be used to, up to a 8 foot change between high and low.
-They also are more frequent than some areas.
+A note about the tides on St. Simons Island: The tides here are bigger than areas you may be used to, up to an 8-foot change between high and low.
+They also are more frequent than in some areas.
 While this makes for an excellent digging and sandy area, be careful not to venture too far out to the sand bars, else you may get stuck.

-I recommend downloading a Tides app on your phone so you can note high and low tide for the area you’re in.
+I recommend downloading a Tides app on your phone so you can note high and low tides for the area you’re in.

-The King and Prince has one full service restaurant on site, as well as in-room dining, and poolside snack bar.
-ECHO, named for the naval radar station, is open for breakfast, lunch and dinner.
+The King and Prince has one full-service restaurant on-site, as well as in-room dining, and a poolside snack bar.
+ECHO, named for the naval radar station, is open for breakfast, lunch, and dinner.
 Chef James Flack has been a part of ECHO’s menu creation since 2013.
 He focuses highly on locally sourced food, especially seafood.
-Growing up in the Golden Isle area, Chef Flack understands the local food, culture and tradition of not just the King and Prince Resort, but the entire area.
-Everything I tried during my stay was well crafted, visually appealing and delicious.
+Growing up in the Golden Isle area, Chef Flack understands the local food, culture, and tradition of not just the, but the entire area.
+Everything I tried during my stay was well crafted, visually appealing, and delicious.

 The menus offer many seafood dishes, as well as bison and chicken dinners.
 While no kids menu items are listed, the staff will accommodate any special requests for your family.

-The King and Prince Resort is full of rich tradition and history and can be anything you wish it to be.
-A luxurious upscale retreat with a full service spa, a girls getaway or a family friendly beach vacation, depending on which room and amenities you take advantage of.
+Theis full of rich tradition and history and can be anything you wish it to be.
+A luxurious upscale retreat with a full-service spa, a girls getaway, or a family-friendly beach vacation, depending on which room and amenities you take advantage of.
 The resort is clean, well landscaped and decorated.
 The staff is friendly.
 Consider the King & Prince as an add on to your next Southern Georgia vacation.